MontySteele/NLP_production_repo/README.md

 To sent an api call, send an html request using the following format: http://<Your_IP_address>:8000/comment/api/?comment=<YOUR_COMMENT_HERE>

-The API will return a JSON dictionary formatted as: { <YOUR_COMMENT_HERE> : < A string containing the estimated number of likes here > }
+The API will return a dictionary formatted as: { <YOUR_COMMENT_HERE> : <0 or 1> }

+Comments that are predicted to receive no likes will return a 0 value dictionary entry.
+Comments that are predicted to receive some likes will return a 1 instead.